ByAUJay

 6.1 Bug Bounty Program

-- Launch a bug bounty program with clear scope, rewards, and responsible disclosure policies.
+- Kick off a bug bounty program that has a clear scope, sets up rewards, and outlines responsible disclosure guidelines.

-- Collaborate with Immunefi or HackerOne to attract ethical hackers.
+- Team up with platforms like Immunefi or HackerOne to draw in ethical hackers.

 6.2 Ongoing Security Audits and Penetration Testing